Ktuzinowski/RayTracer/README.md

 # RayTracer
-Created a Ray Tracer using a book called Ray Tracing in One Weekend.
+Created a Ray Tracer using a book called Ray Tracing in One Weekend in C++.

 ## Usage